ws-garcia/VBA-CSV-interface/docs/api/properties/fileencoding.md

 </tbody>
 </table>

+>:pencil: **NOTE:**
+>
-Since VBA works with Unicode charset, a check to the `FileEncoding` property can help user overcome some codification issues.
+>Since VBA works with Unicode charset, a check to the `FileEncoding` property can help user overcome some codification issues.
 For this purposes, out there are free tools like [Notepad++](https://npp-user-manual.org/preferences/) with options to change a file codification with just a left mouse click.

 [Back to Properties overview](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/)